 Marks the Spot: Table: Waste Generated via Relicensing

-The 20-year license extension at the Catawba nuclear plant guarantees thousands more metric tons of lethal nuclear waste and prolonged on-site storage.
+The 20-year license extension at the Surry nuclear plant guarantees thousands more metric tons of lethal nuclear waste and prolonged on-site storage.

 Source: EWG Action Fund analysis of the DOE Yucca EIS, Appendix A. "Currently on-site" is calculated by taking DOE's figure for actual waste on-site in 1995 and adding the amount of waste DOE reports will be generated by each reactor between 1996 and 2011.
 "Current license waste generated" is calculated by taking each plant's actual waste on-site in 1995 and adding the following product: the plant's yearly rate of waste generation from 1996 to 2011, as reported by DOE, multiplied by the the number of years the plant will operate past 1995 under its current license.
 "License extension waste generated" adds "current license waste generated" to the product of waste generated per year and the number of years for which the plant has been, or will be, relicensed.

-The Catawba Nuclear Reactor/Dump Site is located on a 391-acre peninsula in York County, South Carolina.
-The site contains two reactors (DOE U.S. Reactors 2004, Duke Power 2004).
-According to the U.S. Department of Energy, Catawba currently has an estimated 849 metric tons of nuclear waste on site and is generating nuclear waste at a rate of 43 metric tons per year (DOE Yucca EIS Table A-7).
+The Surry Nuclear Reactor/Dump Site is located on 840 acres near Williamsburg, Virginia.
+The site contains two reactors (DOE U.S. Reactors 2004).
+According to the U.S. Department of Energy, the plant currently has an estimated 960 metric tons of nuclear waste on site and is generating nuclear waste at a rate of 33 metric tons per year (DOE Yucca EIS Table A-7).

-On, December 5, 2003, the Nuclear Regulatory Commission issued a new license for Catawba's reactors for approximately an extra 18 and 19 years, respectively.
-The reactors, which had a license set to expire in 2024 and 2026, respectively, now both have a license to operate until 2043 (NRC Relicensing 2004).
-During this time period, the reactors will generate an additional 790 metric tons of nuclear waste combined.
-Under current law, Yucca Mountain, the nation's designated nuclear waste repository, will not be able to accept any of the 790 metric tons (DOE Yucca EIS Table A-7, USCS 2004).
+On, March 20, 2003, the Nuclear Regulatory Commission issued a new license for the Surry plant's reactors for an extra 20 years.
+The reactors, which had a license set to expire in 2012 and 2013, respectively, now have a license to operate until 2032 and 2033, respectively (NRC Relicensing 2004).
+During this time period, the reactors will generate an additional 667 metric tons of nuclear waste combined.
+Under current law, Yucca Mountain, the nation's designated nuclear waste repository, will not be able to accept any of the 667 metric tons (DOE Yucca EIS Table A-7, USCS 2004).

 Current and future waste from the Surry plant would likely have to be transported by truck before it could be loaded onto a rail car and hauled to Yucca Mountain.
 Rail is the Department of Energy's preferred means of transporting nuclear waste to Yucca Mountain (DOE Rail Decision 2004).
 Rail is thought to be safer because rail cars can carry heavier casks with thicker protective shielding.
 It is not clear whether the lighter weight, less secure, truck casks will simply be loaded onto train cars and shipped through Virginia, or whether an attempt will be made to use safer rail casks for transport to Nevada.
 DOE has also raised the possibility that waste might be transported from Surry by barge and then loaded onto trains (DOE Yucca EIS, J-76, J-79)